MARKETING ANALYTICS2025-10-13

 It is a quantitative approach to understanding how changes in mix elements (price, product, promotion, and place) impact sales and profit.

-MMM can help companies make better decisions by helping them to compare the trade-offs between marketing mix elements.
+MMM can help companies make better decisions by comparing the trade-offs between marketing mix elements.

 The model is designed to help make decisions on which marketing mix elements need to be modified to maximize the firm’s revenue and profit.